-7 Such safety features are understood as additional safety features for design extension conditions, or as safety systems with an extended capability to prevent severe accidents (see para.
+8 Such safety features are understood as additional safety features for design extension conditions, or as safety systems with an extended capability to prevent severe accidents (see para.
 5.27 of SSR-2/1 (Rev. 1)) [1].

-8 Such safety features are understood as additional safety features for design extension conditions, or as safety systems with an extended capability to mitigate the consequences of severe accidents (see para.
+9 Such safety features are understood as additional safety features for design extension conditions, or as safety systems with an extended capability to mitigate the consequences of severe accidents (see para.
 5.27 of SSR-2/1 (Rev. 1)) [1].

-9 In some States, the term 'technical specifications' is used instead of the term 'operational limits and conditions'.
+10 In some States, the term 'technical specifications' is used instead of the term 'operational limits and conditions'.

-- (c) Prevent anticipated operational occurrences, once they start, from evolving into design basis accidents. - 3.10 The reliability of safety provisions for anticipated operational occurrences should be such that the frequency of transition to a design basis accident is lower than the highest frequency of postulated initiating events for design basis accidents (usually lower than 10^{-2} per reactor-year).
+- (c) Prevent anticipated operational occurrences, once they start, from escalating into accidents conditions. - 3.10 The reliability of safety provisions for anticipated operational occurrences should be such that the frequency of transition to a design basis accident is lower than the highest frequency of postulated initiating events for design basis accidents (usually lower than 10^{-2} per reactor-year) (see Table II-1 of SSG-2 (Rev.1) [9]).